When talking about comfort food, pasta dishes are way up there on the list of food that is not only easy to prepare, but everyone enjoys and craves

 - Always salt the water to boil your pasta in it.
 This will give your pasta that wonderful flavor instead of biting into a piece of salt when added after cooking.

-- You do want to reserve 1/2 cup of the cooking water if you want to have them creamier and do not want to add more heavy cream.
+- You do want to reserve 1/2 cup of the cooking water if you will have it creamier and do not want to add more heavy cream.
 The water contains the starch needed to be used with pasta.

 - Use the bacon grease as it will give the best flavor to the onions when cooking together.

-- Add the frozen peas to the cooking water halfway thru the cooking process of the penne.
+- Add the frozen peas to the cooking water halfway through the cooking process of the penne.

 - I used penne pasta.
 However, conchiglie or orecchiette will do, also.
 You need a tubular or a cup type of pasta, so the sauce gets into the crevices and you enjoy it more.